Giuliani suggests Mueller cover-up, charges Dems 'absolutely' could have prevented illegal immigrant cop killing

 "This thing about a wall is totally crazy -- they all voted for it," Giuliani said.
 "She [House Minority Leader Nancy Pelosi] was in favor of it; now she says it's immoral.
 So I hope she went to confession.
 I mean, she's a Catholic."

+Fox News has learned that behind the scenes this weekend, several senators are discussing a new potential compromise to end the ongoing partial federal government shutdown.
+One bipartisan proposal is to provide $5.7 billion in funding for the border wall, as well as a congressional reauthorization of the Obama-era Deferred Action for Childhood Arrivals (DACA) program for those brought to the U.S. illegally as children, along with some other immigration provisions.

+There has also been talk about a special allowance for some classes of Central American refugees to be granted a more robust asylum status.

-Separately, Giuliani cast doubt on Special Counsel Robert Mueller's official explanation for why the phones belonging to two of his former top deputies were completely wiped just days after they were fired for their anti-Trump bias.
+Separately, Giuliani openly cast doubt on Mueller's official explanation for why the phones belonging to two of his former top deputies were completely wiped just days after they were fired for their anti-Trump bias.
 Giuliani also reiterated his previous assertions that Trump would not sit down for a one-on-one interview with Mueller, citing what he called the "unethical or grossly negligent behavior" of special counsel prosecutors.

+MUELLER RECORDS OFFICER TOTALLY WIPES ANTI-TRUMP FBI AGENT'S PHONE, CAN'T REMEMBER IF IT HAD TEXTS ON IT

 In a comprehensive report issued earlier this month, the Department of Justice's internal watchdog blamed a technical glitch for a swath of missing text messages between anti-Trump ex-FBI officials Peter Strzok and Lisa Page -- and revealed that government phones issued by Special Counsel Robert Mueller's office to Strzok and Page had been wiped completely clean after Strzok was fired from the Russia probe.